-Richard Boyd knows a thing or two about artificial intelligence and machine learning.
+Richard Boyd knows a thing or two about AI in analytics.

 He's used to create increasingly complex award-winning video games as a game technology consultant.

 He's deployed it in security and defense applications during a long stint at Lockheed Martin.

 He's even used it to create a digital avatar of the late Marvel Comics legend Stan Lee.
 (On any given day, the avatar can behave online and converse just like Stan would.)

 Today, Boyd is CEO of Tanjo.ai, where he applies his deep AI experience from game technology and defense to commercial applications.

 That includes using AI to help brands better understand consumers and market to their customers.